Mortgage Rates Increase And How It Affects The Housing Markets

 Mortgage Rates Increase Means Less Buying Power

 If mortgage rates rise over 6%, this would mean less buying power for home buyers.

-- This could mean less buyers who are qualified for homes and less competition in the market place due to more inventory.
+- This could mean fewer buyers who are qualified for homes and less competition in the market place due to more inventory